WGRB

-WGRB (1390 AM) is a radio station in Chicago, Illinois owned by iHeartMedia (formerly Clear Channel Communications until September 2014).
-It airs a gospel music format targeted to Chicago's African-American religious community.
+WGRB (1390 kHz) is a commercial AM radio station in Chicago.
+It is owned by iHeartMedia and it airs an urban gospel format.
 On Sundays, the station broadcasts the services of several African-American churches in the area.
-WGRB has studios located at the Illinois Center complex on Michigan Avenue in Downtown Chicago, and it broadcasts from a transmitter based near 87th and Kedzie in the city's southwest side.
+The studios are at the Illinois Center complex on Michigan Avenue in Downtown Chicago.

+WGRB transmits 5,000 watts, using a directional antenna with a four-tower array.
+The transmitter is off South Kedzie Avenue near West 87th Street in the city's southwest side.

 History

-Beginnings in Oak Park and Chicago
+WTAY

-The station began broadcasting on October 13, 1923 as WTAY in Oak Park, Illinois.
-It originally operated on 1330 kHz running 15 watts, and broadcasting on Tuesday, Thursday, and Saturday evenings.
+The station signed on the air on October 13, 1923.
+The original call sign, WTAY, was randomly assigned from a sequential list of available call letters, and its city of license was Oak Park, Illinois.
+It was a shared time station, running 15 watts and operating on 1330 kHz on Tuesday, Thursday, and Saturday evenings.
 It was owned by a community newspaper called Oak Leaves.

 On February 15, 1924, the station began broadcasting from the Oak Park Arms Hotel.
 Its frequency was changed to 1060 kHz and its power was increased to 500 watts.

+WGES

 On April 6, 1925, Coyne Electrical School purchased the station and changed its call sign to WGES, standing for Coyne's slogan, "World's Greatest Electrical School."
 Ray Kroc played piano live on the air at WGES's studios in the Oak Park Arms.

-WGES moves to the West Side

 In the late 1920s, the station was purchased by J. Louis Guyon and moved to the Guyon Hotel on the West Side of Chicago.
 The station aired big band music from the nearby Guyon's Paradise Ballroom.
 It also broadcast African-American and foreign-language programming.
 In 1927, the station's frequency was changed from 940 kHz to 1210 kHz, and was changed to 1360 kHz the following year.

+Gene T. Dyer purchased interest in the station in 1930, and in 1937 its studios were moved to 2400 W. Madison Street, where co-owned WSBC was located.